 In reality, it has not just been a busy week or a busy month for the team, but a busy autumn.
 In September, the Accelerate2030 team took the program to New York, to the United Nations’ 73rd General Assembly, and hosted an event on nurturing entrepreneurial ecosystems for the Sustainable Development Goals (SDGs).

 – Geneva is definitely one hotspot of the program, but New York, is another, tells Ljupka Mitrinovska, co-founder and program manager at Impact Hub Geneva.

 After New York, it was time to work on the Scaling Week in Geneva.
-The the 5 impact-driven entrepreneurs selected by Accelerate2030 entrepreneurs took part in the Social Good Summit, and finally in the SDG Factory, which was organised for the second time.
+The 5 impact-driven entrepreneurs selected by Accelerate2030 took part in the Social Good Summit, and finally in the SDG Factory, which was organised for the second time.
 This year it included the presentations of the participating entrepreneurs, a panel discussion and workshops.

 – We already have 50 partners all over the world and we have scaled Accelerate2030 in 19 countries.
 In 2019, we aim to launch the next edition in 15-20 locations, Ljupka Mitrinovska summarises.